 The Fort Lauderdale Temple, owned and operated by The Church of Jesus Christ of Latter-day Saints (or the Mormon Church) was announced at the October 2009 session of the Church’s semi-annual worldwide General Conference.
 On Sunday, May 30, 2010 the exact location of the structure was announced — a 30-acre triangular plot in Davie, Florida, on the northeast corner of Interstate 75 and Griffin Road on SW 154th Avenue.

-Ground will be broken for the temple on Saturday, June 18, 2011 at 10 a.m.
-Due to parking constraints, attendance at the ceremony will be by invitation only.
-However, all are invited to attend a live satellite broadcast of the ceremony at meetinghouses in the area.
-Once construction is complete and prior to dedication, the public will be invited to tour the new temple during an open house period that is expected to last a few weeks.
+Ground was broken for the temple on Saturday, June 18, 2011 at 10 a.m.
+Due to parking constraints, attendance at the ceremony was by invitation only.
+However, all were invited to attend a live satellite broadcast of the ceremony at meetinghouses in the area.

-The temple, which will not function as an open community worship center, will be home to small-scale ceremonial and educational activities.
+The temple, which will not function as an open community worship center, is home to small-scale ceremonial and educational activities for worthy Mormons who hold “temple recommends.
 The gorgeous 28,000-square-foot building was described in permit application materials as “an interpretation of Neoclassicism with arches, columns and a steeple.”

-The Fort Lauderdale Temple will be Florida’s second and will serve members living in southern Florida and the Bahamas.
-Members in this region currently travel to the Orlando Temple, dedicated in 1994, to worship and participate in ordinances.
+The Fort Lauderdale Temple is Florida’s second and serves members living in southern Florida and the Bahamas.
+Members in this region were required to travel to the Orlando Temple, dedicated in 1994, to worship and participate in ordinances.